 Compliance demonstrated using EU Level 2 reporting framework

-As of December 2021; Periodic review to be conducted every year, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution.
+As of November 2024 with December 2022 data; Periodic review to be conducted every year, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution.

-RNT = Nominal annual global primary energy demand - value (Ntc) / Nominal annual global primary energy demand - reference (Nt); value to be reviewed regularly as discussion paper (‘NT_SCE_02_NZEB20_V1) updated the definition of NZEB in Portugal, which corresponds to the Rnt=0.4; RIEE = 0.6
+RNT = Nominal annual global primary energy demand - value (Ntc) / Nominal annual global primary energy demand - reference (Nt); value to be reviewed regularly as discussion paper (‘NT_SCE_02_NZEB20_V1) updated the definition of NZEB in Portugal, which corresponds to the RNT NZEB=0.5; RIEE NZEB = 0.75

+For residential buildings, the testing, calculations and disclose is made for a representative set of dwelling/apartment types

 In October 2023, the Climate Bond Initiative (CBI) introduced a certification program for commercial buildings, fully aligned with the EU taxonomy.
 Residential standards are set to be released in December 2023

+Certifications such as LEED ZERO, BREEAM, DGNB, and HQE are widely recognized standards that endorse sustainable and circular construction practices.
+However, these standards alone do not ensure compliance with EU Taxonomy requirements

+Waste types include: concrete, bricks, tiles and ceramics; wood, glass and plastic; bituminous mixtures, coal tar and tarred products, metals, insulation materials, gypsum-based construction material

+The operator demonstrates compliance with the 90% threshold by reporting different waste streams.
+Compliance demonstrated using EU Level 2 reporting framework

+Compliance demonstrated using EU Level 2 reporting framework

-As of September 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution of the national building stock (including existing buildings, newly constructed buildings, and those that have undergone renovations).
+As of November 2024; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution of the national building stock (including existing buildings, newly constructed buildings, and those that have undergone renovations).

 RIEE = (IEE pr, S - IEE pr, ren) / IEE ref, s '-

-RIEE = Energy class ratio in commercial and service buildings. value to be reviewed regularly as discussion paper (‘NT_SCE_02_NZEB20_V1) updated the definition of NZEB in Portugal, which corresponds to the Rnt=0.4; RIEE = 0.6
+RIEE = Energy class ratio in commercial and service buildings. value to be reviewed regularly as discussion paper (‘NT_SCE_02_NZEB20_V1) updated the definition of NZEB in Portugal, which corresponds to the RNT NZEB=0.5; RIEE NZEB = 0.75

 IEE pr, S = Projected energy efficiency indicator of type S1 (includes ambient heating and cooling, ventilation and pumping in air conditioning systems, heating of sanitary water and swimming pools, interior lighting, elevators, stairs, and escalators, exterior lighting, from non-renewable sources)